 As a broker I found it hard to understand, so I realised that the public must find it twice as difficult.

 So I decided to build financial product sites where the buyer has has the widest choice.
 And connect them with a broker to supply a variety of quotes from different companies.
 This way the client can make a better informed decision.

-So now you can get the product you want, whether it is a mutual fund or life insurance policy and know beforehand details of prices and fees.
+So now you can get the product you want, whether it is a TFSA, RRIF or life insurance policy and know beforehand details of prices and fees.